weblabormx/laravel-front/README.md

 - Add on your layout the code `@yield('after-nav')` as there is where Laravel Front shows the menu
 - Add on your layout the code `@yield('content')` as there is where Laravel Front shows the content of the cruds
 - Add on your layout the code `@yield('sidebar')` as there is where Laravel Front shows the filters on the menu
-- Add on your layout the code `@yield('scripts-footer')` as there is where Laravel Front shows the javascript info
+- Add on your layout the code `@stack('scripts-footer')` as there is where Laravel Front shows the javascript info
 - Add on the layout the next code `@include('flash::message')`, this will show the success and errors messages
 - This package requires of jquery, so please be sure that its called before executing `@yield('scripts-footer')`
 - You can edit anything on the views published on `views/vendor/front` to adapt to your previous desing.